Boro Park Snapshot: Esrogei Rieger

 Rieger went on to explain that he and his brother carefully pre-price their esrogim, so that their customers have similar experiences to customers who walk into bakeries and grocery stores.

-“We want customers to walk in, and survey all the different types of esrogim in every clearly marked price range, said Rieger, who along with Tuli, sell their esrogim inside the hall of the Young Israel Beth El on the corner of 48th St. and 15th Ave.
+“We want customers to walk in, and survey all the different types of esrogim in clearly marked price ranges, said Rieger, who along with Tuli, sell their esrogim inside the hall of Young Israel Beth El, which is on the corner of 48th St. and 15th Ave.

-The Rieger brothers, who are Bobov Chassidim, do not just pre-price their esrogim, but the week before Rosh Hashana, they painstakingly look through thousands of esrogim that are shipped from Israel and Italy to Monsey, where the Rieger brothers choose and carefully set aside only those esrogim that are mehudar: beautiful.
+The Rieger brothers, who are Bobover Chassidim, do not just pre-price their esrogim, but the week before Rosh Hashana, they painstakingly look through thousands of esrogim that are shipped from Israel and Italy to Monsey, where the Rieger brothers choose and carefully set aside only those esrogim that are mehudar.

 The Riegers even keep notebooks that record their customers’ preferences from year to year, so that the perfect esrogim can be put aside and saved for their expected and regular customers.

-“Everyone has different taste in esrogim, but Bobov Chassidim specifically look for cleanliness and a shape that is a bit wider at the bottom with the top becoming more narrow, like a tower,” explained Reiger, who said that although Bobover chasidim are his main clientele, he has beautiful esrogim for everyone.
+“Everyone has different tastes in esrogim, but Bobover Chassidim specifically look for cleanliness and a shape that is a bit wider at the bottom with the top becoming more narrow, like a tower,” explained Reiger, who added that he has beautiful esrogim for everyone.

 “Regardless of customers’ mesorahs,” Rieger added, “Esrogei Rieger has beautiful esrogim for everyone.”

 Rieger so wants his customers to have the best esrogim that one year, he noticed a beautiful esrog and put it away for himself.
-However, just a few days before Sukkos, a customer rushed in and said that he had not yet had a chance to esrog shop, and he was desperate for a really nice esrog, which was hard to find at that point, as it was so close to Yom Tov.
+However, just a few days before Sukkos, a customer rushed in and said that he had not yet had a chance to esrog-shop.
+The customer was desperate for a really nice esrog, which was hard to find at that point, as it was so close to Yom Tov.

 “I had the esrog I had chosen for myself, so I showed it to the customer, who loved it, and he bought it,” reported Rieger, who wanted to do everything he could to best serve his customer and merely found himself another esrog.

-Beautiful, clean esrogim enhance the simcha of Sukkos because in addition to fulfilling the mitzvot we must also beautify them to the best of our abilities, added Rieger, who enjoys esrogim even after Sukkos is over by giving unsold esrogim to his wife’s grandmother, Bobbe Stuhl, who creates delicious esrog liqueur.
+Beautiful, clean esrogim enhance the simcha of Sukkos because in addition to fulfilling the mitzvot, we must also beautify them to the best of our abilities, added Rieger, who enjoys esrogim even after Sukkos ends, by giving his unsold esrogim to his wife’s grandmother, Bobbe Stuhl, who creates delicious esrog liqueur.

-“Customers who choose a mehudar esrogim, can rest assured that when they bensch esrog, they are accomplishing a big mitzvah, and they did it right,” said Rieger.
-“They did it all the way.
+“Customers who choose a mehudar esrogim can rest assured that when they bensch esrog, they are accomplishing a big mitzvah,” said Rieger.
+“They did it right.
+They did it all the way."